 Computer science and information systems are both valuable degrees that can lead to rewarding careers.
 The two fields have very different focuses, but they share some similarities.
-In this article, we’ll compare computer science vs. CIS so you can decide which path is best for you.
+In this article, we’ll compare computer information systems vs. computer science so you can decide which path is best for you.

 What Is Computer Science?